 WASPI Playback Tip

-If you use ‘MediaMonkey WASAPI output’ as your Output Plug-in, be sure to disable Events for the output plug-in.
+If you use ‘MediaMonkey WASAPI output’ as your Output Plug-in, you might need to disable Events for the output plug-in.
 This will vary depending on what sound card you are using.
 To disable events, do the following:

 - Stop any playback in progress